-Solar panels often last for around 25 years and this doesn’t mean that the panels on your roof will stop producing electricity, rather that after this point the energy production from the solar cell may start to decrease depending on the solar power manufacturers guarantee.
-Specific maintenance may be required in order to prevent degradation from happening early on and this can affect the overall lifespan of your solar system as well as limit efficiency and performance.
+Solar panels often last for around 25 years.
+However, this doesn’t mean that the panels on your roof will stop producing electricity.
+After this point, the energy production from the solar cell may start to decrease depending on the solar power manufacturers’ guarantee.
+Specific maintenance may be required in order to prevent degradation from happening early on.
+This can affect the overall lifespan of your solar system as well as limit efficiency and performance.

-Why a Standard Warranty is So Important
+Why a Standard Warranty Is So Important

 Most warranties can guarantee around 80% of the rated output on their product.
 This means that if a panel is certified to produce up to 300 W warranty will cover at least 240 W for the rest of the 25 years.
-There are some companies that stand behind the panels that guarantee up to a 90% efficiency.
+There are some companies that stand behind the panels that guarantee up to 90% efficiency.
 The warranties on other equipment beyond the panels including the inverter and monitoring equipment will vary and they often come with a shorter time period.